galopago/misistemita/c-breakouts/c06/README.md

 # Breakout for free prototyping, 102 PCB pads spaced 2.54mm, some of them connected, 14 pads spaced 3.5mm for screw terminals and 4 holes 10.16 mm spaced, for mounting onto the backplate.

 Breakout for free prototyping, 102 PCB pads spaced 2.54mm, some of them connected, 14 pads spaced 3.5mm for screw terminals and 4 holes 10.16 mm spaced, for mounting onto the backplate.
-Ideal for small THD devices like resistors, transistors and small DIP chips.
+Ideal for small THD devices like resistors, transistors, small modules and DIP chips.

 # Layout